poeemapm@cytanet.com.cy

 Certified a true copy of the sole original

-documents, in English and in French, de
+documents, in English and in French, of

 posited in the archives of the Council of